jeffreyhwatson/online_outcomes/README.md

 ![graph5](./reports/figures/outcomes_cl.png)

-Statistical testing was performed and it was found that course load and outcome are not independent.
+A Chi-Square test was performed and it was found that course load and outcome are not independent(p value= 1.9942967713148247e-188).
 A light course load contributes positively to Distinction, Pass, and (counterintuitively) Fail, while it contributes negatively to Withdrawn.
 Conversely,  Medium and Heavy course loads contribute negatively to Distinction, Pass and (again, counterintuitively) Fail, while they contribute positively to Withdrawn.

 **Course load has a small effect on Pass, a medium sized effect on Withdraw and Fail, and a large effect on Distinction.**

 ## Recommendation
-Encourage students to maintain a modest course load.
-We can see from the graph above that nearly half of the students with a heavy course load withdraw before the end of the course, and even at a medium load level there are more withdraws than passes.
+Advise students to maintain modest course loads.
+We can see from the graph above that nearly half of the students with a heavy course load withdraw before the end of the course, and even at a medium load levels there are more withdraws than passes.
 This data can be used to help set realistic expectations with students during matriculation and guide them to course loads that are more conducive to academic success.

 ## Oucome by  Activity Level
 The `activity_level` feature is a measure of the student's engagment with a course's online materials, and is  calculated by adding the total number of online activities undertaken by the student with the total number of clicks for those activities.
 The categories are as follows: